 Possibly.
-After consultation and considering the views of private school officials, an LEA must identify the method it will use to determine the number of private school children from low-income families who reside in participating public school attendance areas.
-These methods include: (1) using the same poverty measure used by the LEA to count public school students

-(e.g., NSLP data); (2) using comparable poverty data from a survey of private school families and extrapolating the results from a representative sample if complete actual data are unavailable; (3) using comparable poverty data from a different source; (4) applying the lowincome percentage of each participating public school attendance area to the number of private school students who reside in each area (i.e., proportionality); and (5) using an equated measure of low income correlated with the measure of low income used to count public school students.
+It is an LEA's responsibility to identify the method it will use to determine the number of private school children from low-income families who reside in participating public school attendance areas.
+As part of the process for identifying a method, under 34 C.F.R. § 200.63, the LEA must consult with and consider the views of private school officials.
+The available methods for an LEA to discuss with private school officials are: (1) using the same poverty measure as used by the LEA to count public school students (e.g., NSLP data or LEA survey data such as those discussed in Question 23); (2) using comparable poverty data from a survey of private school families and extrapolating the results from a representative sample if complete actual data are unavailable; (3) using comparable poverty data from a different source; (4) applying the low-income percentage of each participating public school attendance area to the number of private school students who reside in each area (i.e., proportionality); and (5) using an equated measure of low income correlated with the measure of low income used to count public school students.
 (See section 1120(c)(1) of the ESEA; 34 C.F.R. § 200.78(a)(2).)
-The method an LEA selects, after consultation with private school officials, will determine whether Community Eligibility data are relevant.
-For example, if an LEA uses NSLP data that include a mix of Community Eligibility data and free and reduced-price meals data to allocate Title I funds to public school attendance areas and schools, and such data are also available for private school students, after consultation with private school officials, the LEA would most likely use the NSLP data as the poverty measure it uses when calculating the amount of funds available for equitable services because the same data source is available for public and private school students.
-(If a private school is a Community Eligibility school, see Question 29.)
-If the same measures (e.g., Community Eligibility data and free and reduced-price meals data) are not available for private school students, the LEA might use a survey or comparable data from a different source, such as a scholarship application, that uses the poverty cutoff for free and reduced-price meals, because that poverty threshold is higher than those that qualify a student for Community Eligibility.
-Similarly, the LEA might use "proportionality" and apply the low-income percentage of each participating public school attendance area to the number of private school students who reside in each area.
+In determining the method, the LEA should also take into consideration the private school's ability to access direct certification data and the extent to which accessing such data imposes administrative burden on the school.
+The method an LEA selects, after consultation with private school officials, will determine whether CEP data are relevant.

+If an LEA uses NSLP data that include a mix of CEP data and free and reduced-price meals data to allocate Title I funds to public school attendance areas and schools, and such data are also available for private school students, then, after consultation with private school officials, the LEA would most likely use the NSLP data as the poverty measure it uses when calculating the amount of funds available for equitable services because the same data source is available for public and private school students.
+(If a private school is a CEP school, see Questions 29 and 29a.)
+If the same measures (e.g., CEP data and free and reduced-price meals data) are not available for private school students, the LEA might use a survey or comparable data from another source.
+With respect to a survey, if, for example, an LEA allocates Title I funds to all of its schools (CEP and non-CEP) based on their direct certification counts multiplied by 1.6, the LEA could conduct a survey to identify the number of private school students residing in a Title I attendance area who would have been directly certified if the private schools were participating in CEP multiplied by 1.6.
+The LEA might also conduct a survey to identify the number of private school students residing in a Title I attendance area based on the poverty cutoff for free and reduced-price meals.
+Regarding data from another source, an LEA could, for instance, use data from a scholarship application that uses the poverty cutoff for free and reduced-price meals.
+Similarly, the LEA might use "proportionality" and apply the low-income percentage of each Title I participating public school attendance area to the number of private school students who reside in each area.
 Whatever measure is used, an LEA should not require that the private school officials give the names of students or their families.
-(See Question B-4 in the Title I Equitable Services Guidance.)
+(See Ouestion B-4 in the Title I Equitable Services Guidance.)